-- (2) Pollution prevention plans.
+(2) Pollution prevention plans.
 The director may require a nonresidential user to develop and submit a pollution prevention plan for approval.
 The user shall implement the pollution prevention plan on a timely basis once the plan has been approved by the director.
-The pollution prevention plan shall be developed in accordance with EPA and FDEP guidelines. - director may require a user to develop and submit for approval a best management practices plan to control specific pollutants in the discharge or types of discharges to the county WWF.
+The pollution prevention plan shall be developed in accordance with EPA and FDEP guidelines.

+(3) Best management practices plans.
+The director may require a user to develop and submit for approval a best management practices plan to control specific pollutants in the discharge or types of discharges to the county WWF.
 The director will require the SIU to develop a BMPP and incorporate the BMPP requirements into an industrial wastewater discharge permit to comply with required categorical pretreatment standard, local limit, and state or local law, or where a local limit was not required to be established for the parameter but a BMP requirement for the parameter is mandated, as determined by the director or as referenced in county local limits established by county resolution.
-The user shall implement the provisions of the best management plan on a timely basis and shall exercise due diligence in pursuit thereof: - (4) Plan elements.
+The user shall implement the provisions of the best management plan on a timely basis and shall exercise due diligence in pursuit thereof.

+(4) Plan elements.
 The pollution prevention and best management practices plans shall contain at a minimum, but may not be limited to, the following elements:

+a.
 Purpose and objective(s);

-- b.
-Description of strategies to minimize, reduce or prevent the introduction of pollutants into the user's discharge (wastestream); - c.
-Description of best management practices or options, including source control and waste minimization techniques, available to the user; - d.
-Description of best available technologies available for treatment or recovery of the specific constituent of concern;
+b.
+Description of strategies to minimize, reduce or prevent the introduction of pollutants into the user's discharge (wastestream);

+c.
+Description of best management practices or options, including source control and waste minimization techniques, available to the user;

+d.
+Description of best available technologies available for treatment or recovery of the specific constituent of concern; e.
+Description of routine preventive maintenance and schedule for said activities;